Thelymitra sparsa

-Thelymitra sparsa, commonly called the wispy sun orchid, is a species of orchid that is endemic to Tasmania.
+Thelymitra sparsa, commonly called wispy sun orchid, is a species of orchid that is endemic to Tasmania.
 It has a single erect, fleshy leaf and up to six relatively small blue flowers with a few small darker spots.
 The flowers are self-pollinated and open only slowly on hot days.
 The species is restricted to a few restricted montane sites in south-eastern Tasmania.

 Description

 Thelymitra sparsa is a tuberous, perennial herb with a single erect, fleshy, channelled, linear to lance-shaped leaf 60-250 mm long and 2-5 mm wide.
 Up to six blue flowers with a few small darker spots, 25-30 mm wide are arranged on a flowering stem 100-250 mm tall.
 The sepals and petals are 10-15 mm long and 4-6 mm wide.
 The column is bluish, 4.5-6 mm long and about 2.5 mm wide.
 The lobe on the top of the anther is dark blue and brown with a yellow tip and a few short finger-like glands on the back.
 The side lobes have a few sparse white hairs on their ends.
 Flowering occurs in December and January but the flowers are self-pollinated and only open on hot days, and then only slowly.